-Henry Floyd’sFavorite Roller Coasters (that I’ve personally ridden)
+Henry David Floyd’sFavorite Roller Coasters (that I’ve personally ridden)

 Millennium Force Cedar Point